The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

 - Hong Kong Sports Institute

-- Non-Government Organizations (e.g., Chinese YMCA, Hong Kong Federation of Youth Groups)
+- Non-Government Organisations (e.g., Chinese YMCA, Hong Kong Federation of Youth Groups)

 - Sport Marketing and Consultancy Companies